shinnosukeono/shinnosukeono.github.io/content/publication/Morrissey_2013/index.md

 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to get publication metadata for your reference management software in *.bib* format.
-{{% /callout %}}

-{{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

 Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).